Enneagram vs Spiritual Gifts: What Each One Tells You

 Lord, I have taken the tests.
 I know my type.
 I know my number.

-But I still do not fully know my calling.
+But I still don't fully know my calling.

-Give me eyes to see the full picture.
+Give me eyes to see the full picture, and humility to do the harder work of stewardship.

 Amen.